okeeffed/dennisokeeffe-blog/content/blog/redis-cli-basics.md

 ---
-title: Redis Cli Basics
+title: Redis CLI Basics
-date: "2019-10-22"
+date: "2019-3-12"
-description: TODO
+description: Basic usage and command calls for Redis from the command line.
 ---

 # Redis